1. The Signal

 4. ISP speed management

-Tip: If you notice your internet speeds slowing down during specific activities, check if your ISP has a data cap or if they manage speeds after a certain usage limit.
-If this is a problem, consider reaching out to your provider or exploring an unlimited plan if available.
+Tip: If you notice your internet speeds slowing down during specific times of the month, check if your ISP has a data cap or if they manage speeds after a certain usage limit.
+If this is a problem, consider reaching out to your provider or exploring other plan options.

 5. Device limitations